 Irritable Bowel Syndrome

-Irritable bowel syndrome, or IBS, is a problem that affects mainly the bowel
+Irritable bowel syndrome, or IBS, is a problem that affects mainly the

 which is also called the large intestine.
 The bowel is